By Capt. Geoff Bennett for The Island Connection

 See you on the water!

 Capt.
-Geoff Bennett has operated Charleston Charter Fishing for more than a decade.
-USCG-licensed and insured, he is committed to providing a safe and enjoyable charter to anglers of all skill levels and ages.
-For more information, call Capt.
-Bennett at 843-324-3332, visit his website at www.charlestoncharterfishing.com or email him at email@example.com.
+Geoff Bennett operates Charleston Charter Fishing, providing light tackle and fly-fishing charters.
+USCG licensed and insured, Capt.
+Bennett is committed to providing a safe and enjoyable charter to anglers of all skill levels and ages.
+For more information, call him at 843-324-3332, visit charlestoncharterfishing.com or email email@example.com.